Pat McCormack Profile

 While he defeated Spain's Youba Sissokho by a 4-1 margin in Spain.

-Pat's twin brother Luke McCormack is also an amateur boxer who represents Team GB.
+Pat's twin brother Luke McCormack also represented Team GB before turning professional.

 McCormack's net worth is believed to be at an estimated $1million.